 The favorable increase in gross profits was offset by increased operating expenses related to the operations of K1, K2 and K3.
-Our interest expense increased by \$18.6 million due to the total debt we incurred to finance the \$950.0 million acquisition of K1, K2 and K3 and our \$459.0 million investment in ASI.
-Additionally, during the quarter ended June 30, 2000 our overall effective tax rate decreased to 15% due to the fact that the profits of K1, K2 and K3 are subject to a tax holiday in Korea.
-This is a decrease from our effective tax rate of 20% for the three months ended March 31, 2000.
-The tax holiday applies to 100% of the profits of K1, K2 and K3 for seven years and then to 50% of such profits for three additional years.
+Our interest expense increased due to the total debt we incurred to finance the \$950.0 million acquisition of K1, K2 and K3 and our \$459.0 million investment in ASI.

+Our overall effective tax rate decreased to 15% due to the 100% tax holiday that applies for seven years and then to 50% tax holiday for three additional years.
 We expect our overall corporate tax rate to remain at approximately 15% for the foreseeable future.

-Our earnings included equity in income of ASI for the six months ended June

-30, 2000 of \$6.0 million excluding \$8.2 million of amortization of the excess of the cost of our investment in ASI over our share of the underlying net assets.
+Our earnings included equity in income of ASI for the nine months ended September 30, 2000 of \$7.0 million excluding \$16.1 million of amortization of the excess of the cost of our investment in ASI over our share of the underlying net assets.
 We expect ASI will continue to strengthen as a result of their significantly reduced debt burden and the expansion of their wafer fabrication capacity.

 Actual results may differ materially from those anticipated in such forward-looking statements as a result of certain factors, including those set forth in "Risk Factors that May Affect Future Operating Performance".